tbhaxor/ProxyForge/README.md

 I had to find a solution for one of my clients where certain eCommerce websites were supposed to be scraped but only allowed IP addresses from the UK region.
 I purchased a VPC from a cloud provider in the UK, but I later discovered that the target website implements IP throttling, which temporarily disables it.
 As a result, I built this solution manually (no Terraform scripts) and without load balancers.

-Since the project is finished, I've been learning Terraform and automating its setup, which takes less than 5 minutes to complete.
+I've been learning Terraform since then, and automated its setup for you.
+Now it takes less than 5 minutes to complete.

 ## Why DigitalOcean?